Jameslo599/aws-nextjs-resume/README.md

 Converting the API Gateway to IaC was the hardest part due to learning more complex syntax and the sheer amount of boilerplate necessary to set up multiple methods.
 I also got stuck on implementing an OPTIONS method to enable CORS but I used a template provided online and that ended up working well after applying my recourse and gateway ids.

 Enabled code signing on Git and modified gpg-agent to cache passcode for efficiency.
 Also created a ruleset to enforce code signing before merging branches.
+Ran into lambda functions updating every commit due to secure hash comparing local zip to s3 zip that has KMS encryption.
+Ended up implementing my own version control using MD5